SchokiCoder/book_modern_c/src/4_operators.md

 Postfix (`a++`) and prefix (`++a`) are both valid and do something slightly different.
-Every time you do increment "num" you also get the result returned.
-The difference is, that the result is returned either before or after incrementing or decrementing.
+Every time "a" is incremented the result is returned.
+The difference is that the result is returned after and before incrementing respectively.

 ```c
 {{ #include ../code/4/increment_return.c }}
 ```

-When the increment operator is on the right side (postfix), then we first assign the value of "num" to "before" and then increment "num".
+When the increment operator is on the right side (postfix), we first assign the value of "num" to "before" and then increment "num".
 If the operator is on the left side (prefix) it's done the other way around.
-So after this, this is how all variables look like:
+So after that, this is how all variables look like:
 num : 2
 before : 0
 after : 2

-As mentioned though, this will rarely come up but keep it in mind just in case.
+As already mentioned, this will rarely come up, but keep it in mind just in case.

-Now for the next wave of operators, i think it is fitting to move to the next topic.
+As for the next wave of operators, i think it is fitting to move on to the next topic.